sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 07-08-2019

+- https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b Monorepos: Please don’t!
+It's not always pink.
+And far from it when it's a large company (>100)

 # 05-08-2019

 - https://tech.transferwise.com/achieving-high-availability-with-kafka-streams/ Achieving high availability with stateful Kafka Streams applications